 I love that there is a section for Saturday and Sunday.
 Many kids have clubs and activities during the weekend, too.
 So, having a place to write things down for the weekend is also helpful.

 Project Planning Guide

-You get a project planning checklist in the front of the planner you can copy to use for classes that have research or any long-term projects.
-It asks several questions to help you get direction on what to gather and do for your project.
+You get a project planning checklist in front of the planner you can copy for classes with research or any long-term projects.
+It asks several questions to help you determine what to gather and do for your project.

 Study Planning Guide

-I hope this post conveys how much I am grateful to Leslie for designing and making this available to countless parents and students.
+I hope this post conveys how grateful I am to Leslie for designing and making this available to countless parents and students.
 I hope it helps you and your family.

-The below links are from Amazon (affiliate); if you click through and purchase something on Amazon, I will receive a small referral fee at no cost to you.
+The links in this post are from Amazon (affiliate); if you click through and purchase something on Amazon, I will receive a small referral fee at no cost.
 Thank you for supporting my small business.